 Harvey W. Wiggins, the President and Founder of Plexon Inc, is well-known worldwide as an early pioneer of establishing the neural data acquisition equipment market as a commercial industry.

-Almost 45 years ago, Harvey wrote his first neural spike acquisition program on a little minicomputer using paper tape and a Teletype for development I/O. Fifteen years following that pivotal start, Harvey founded Spectrum Scientific in 1983 in an effort to pass on his experience and provide powerful signal capture, processing, and analysis to the broad field of neuroscience researchers.
+Over 45 years ago Harvey wrote his first neural spike acquisition program on a little minicomputer using paper tape and a Teletype for development I/O. Fifteen years following that pivotal start, Harvey founded Spectrum Scientific in 1983 in an effort to pass on his experience and provide powerful signal capture, processing, and analysis to the broad field of neuroscience researchers.
 Spectrum Scientific became known as Plexon in 1996.

 Backed by Professor Don Woodward of the University of Texas Southwestern Medical School, Harvey designed the Multichannel Acquisition Processor (MAP) Data Acquisition System – affectionately called the "Harvey Box" even today.
 The MAP System was the first design to provide real-time processing using parallel DSP chips of up to 128 channels of spike signals.
 Back then, it was controlled by a 486-class PC.
 Harvey personally designed all of the hardware and performed the DSP and microcontroller programming.
 At that time, no other company was addressing the need for large scale, real-time neural spike acquisition systems.